darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

  sed 's/^/\t/'
 </pre>

 The mixer_paths.xml file must have zero duplicates, or your phone will not boot.
+The initial mixer settings is the most important part, there should be zero duplicates, zero mistakes, zero errors.
+Or it will effect the audio qualty of the QuadDAC.
 This is how you can check:
 <pre>
 sort mixer_paths_tasha.xml | uniq -D
 </pre>